-8 benefits of mergers and acquisitions your company can get
+Benefits of mergers and acquisitions for your company to get

 To start with, let’s get our definitions right.
 Both “mergers” and “acquisitions” refer to two companies becoming one, but there’s a difference between these terms.
 Though things are not always clear-cut, generally speaking, one can say that a merger happens when two companies that are equal in size and scale become a single entity.
 Whereas, an acquisition happens when a larger company buys a smaller one.